18F/18f.gsa.gov/_posts/2015-01-08-an-open-source-tool-for-easier-database-testing.md

 [any database that SQLAlchemy supports](http://docs.sqlalchemy.org/en/rel_0_9/core/engines.html#supported-databases).
 It guarantees referential integrity "upward" -- every child record will have its required parent record.
-It also fills records "downward", providing child records for each parent record... but within limits (optionally tuned with `--children`) to avoid requiring the entire production database.
+It also fills records "downward," providing child records for each parent record... but within limits (optionally tuned with `--children`) to avoid requiring the entire production database.

-Available options include
+Available options include:

 <dl>
   <dt>--logarithmic</dt>